-- 1 cup plain Greek yogurt (2% and higher fat)
+- 1 cup plain Greek yogurt 2% and higher fat

-- 1/3 cup avocado oil
+- 1/3 cup any mild oil I used avocado oil

 - 2/3 cup maple syrup or honey

-- 1/2 cup milk (I used almond)
+- 1/2 cup any milk I used almond milk

-- 1 tbsp pure vanilla extract
+- 1 tablespoon pure vanilla extract

-- 2 cups whole wheat flour
+- 2 cups whole wheat or spelt flour

-- 1 tbsp cinnamon
+- 1 tablespoon cinnamon

-- 3 tsp baking powder, aluminum free
+- 3 teaspoons baking powder

-- 2 tsp baking soda
+- 2 teaspoons baking soda

-- 1/2 tsp salt
+- 1/2 teaspoon salt

-- 1 cup walnuts, chopped
+- 1 cup walnuts chopped

 - 1/2 cup coconut flakes

-- 2 cups carrots, finely grated
+- 2 cups carrots finely grated

-- Cooking spray (I use Misto)
+- Cooking spray I use Misto

 - In one large bowl, whisk the eggs for 10 seconds.
 Add yogurt, oil, maple syrup, milk and vanilla extract; whisk well and set aside.